Skip to contents

 The original EPIWHEAT model as presented in Savary et al. (2015) is also included in this implementation and can be used to model potential epidemics of two wheat diseases, leaf rust and Septoria tritici blotch, is also included in this package.

-Users may also provide their own paramters to the generic epicrop_sim() function to simulate other crop diseases as long as the weather data provided meet the model’s requirements.
+Users may also provide their own parameters to the generic seir() function to simulate other crop diseases as long as the weather data provided meet the model’s requirements.

 Quick start